Roman-Pretty/TourCast/README.md

 - Get current weather conditions for any location
 - View detailed weather forecast for the next 7 days
 - Search for specific locations to get weather information
-- Save favorite locations for quick access
+- See optimal Activities for the given location

 ## Technologies Used